 Resistive touch screen computer panels consist of two transparent sheets with a small gap between them.
 Each sheet is coated with a transparent conducting material and a uniform electrical resistance value is applied to the surface of each sheet.
 As the top sheet gets pressed and contacts the sheet behind it, electricity is conducted and the location of the conduction point is detected and sent to the touchscreen controller for processing.

-The physical pressure required to operate resistive touch screens means they can be used while wearing gloves, a major advantage for food production, medical and factory automation applications where these type of touchscreens are most common.
+The physical pressure required to operate resistive touch screens means they can be used while wearing gloves, a major advantage for food production, factory automation, and healthcare applications where these type of touchscreens are most common.

 Resistive and Capacitive touch screen panel PCs process information using different technology, but the convenience they offer in Human Machine Interface (HMI) applications has made them one of the largest growth areas for industrial PCs.
 The choice between these two distinct touch panels will depend on your specific application, but if you have questions about which type of touchscreen is right for your project our Solution Specialists can help you make the right choice.
 To check out our full line of panel PCs, click here.